fdcastel/Hyper-V-Automation/README.md

 New-VMFromUbuntuImage.ps1 -SourcePath <string> -VMName <string> -RootPublicKey <string> [-FQDN <string>] [-VHDXSizeBytes <uint64>] [-MemoryStartupBytes <long>] [-EnableDynamicMemory] [-VMProcessorCount <long>] [-VMSwitchName <string>] [-VMSecondarySwitchName <string>] [-VMMacAddress <string>] [-NetworkConfig <string>] [-EnableRouting] [-InstallDocker] [<CommonParameters>]
 ```

 Creates a Ubuntu VM from Ubuntu Cloud image.
-For Ubuntu 18.04 LTS and 16.04 LTS only.
+For Ubuntu 18.04 LTS only.

 You will need [qemu-img](https://cloudbase.it/qemu-img-windows/) installed.
 If you have [chocolatey](https://chocolatey.org/) you can install it with: